Paeonians: History

-In 280 BCE, the Gallic invaders under Brennus ravaged the land of the Paeonians, who, being further hard pressed by the Dardani, had no alternative but to join the Macedonians.
-Despite their combined efforts, however, the Paeonians and Macedonians were defeated.
-Paeonia consolidated again but, in 217 BCE, the Macedonian king Philip V of Macedon (220–179 BCE), the son of Demetrius II, succeeded in uniting and incorporating into his empire the separate regions of Dassaretia and Paeonia.
-A mere 70 years later (in 168 BCE), Roman legions conquered Macedon in turn, and a new and much larger Roman province bearing this name was formed.
-Paeonia around the Axios formed the second and third districts respectively of the newly constituted Roman province of Macedonia.
+In 168 BCE, Roman legions conquered Macedon in turn, and a new and much larger Roman province bearing this name was formed.
+Paeonia around the Axios, formed part of the second and third districts of the newly constituted Roman province of Macedonia, respectively.
 Centuries later under Diocletian, Paeonia and Pelagonia formed a province called Macedonia Secunda or Macedonia Salutaris, belonging to the Praetorian prefecture of Illyricum.